griverorz/nps-package/README.md

 # The `nps` package

-`nps` is a package not intended to be used in a production environment.
-It was designed as a tool for the "R Development" class and it explores a number of features like S4 classes, C/C++ integration, or unit testing in addition to some programming tools.
+The `nps` is a package designed to be used as an example for the "R Development" class at Westat.
+It presents a number of features that are common in statistical programming like S4 classes, C/C++ integration, or unit testing.
+It is not intended for production use.

 # Net Promoter Score

+The [Net Promoter Score](https://en.wikipedia.org/wiki/Net_Promoter) (registered trademark of Fred Reichheld, Bain & Company, and Satmetrix) is a widely used measure of customer satisfaction.

+The Net Promoter Score is calculated based on responses to a single question:
+> How likely is it that you would recommend our company/product/service to a friend or colleague?

+Respondents can answer in a scale from 0 (Very unlikely) to 10 (Very likely).
+Respondents who answered with 9 or 10 are called "Promoters" and respondents who answered with a value below 6 are called "Detractors".
+Values 7 and 8 are labeled "Passives".
+The NPS is defined as the proportion of Promoters minus the proportion of Detractors.

+Although it has gained considerable popularity, it has also attracted controversy.

 # Usage